Abirii/Camara-Remote-Control/README.md

 # Control video with hand

-● Breaking the video into frames
+● Store the video frames

 ● Count how many fingers are being held up

-# breaking the video into frames
+# Store the frames
 Take a video as input and breaking the video into frames and simultaneously store that frames in a list.
 After getting list of frames we perform iteration over the frames.